 In addition to treating withdrawal symptoms, a detox program for Adderall may begin to address any malnutrition or vitamin deficiencies caused by Adderall abuse.

 While outpatient and inpatient Adderall addiction treatment programs are available, individuals who need an intensive level of care may find the greatest benefit in an inpatient program.

 Our Texas residential treatment provides a more intensive level of care than is offered in outpatient rehab.
 These programs allow a person to live at our treatment center, so they’re surrounded by a community of like-minded people who are focused on recovery.
 Forming close relationships with treatment staff and sober peers can be a valuable part of the recovery process.

 By spending more time with therapists, counselors, and other treatment professionals, a person could be better equipped to make positive changes that support long-term sobriety.

 At Vertava Health Texas, our comprehensive services include therapy, counseling, and a variety of holistic addiction treatments, such as our exciting adventure and wilderness therapies.
-Our program also includes comprehensive dual diagnosis care for individuals who have a mental health disorder in addition to addiction.

 Contact Vertava Health Texas today to discover treatment for Adderall abuse and addiction.